-Bridging the Gap: A Chinese Immigrant in America & An Expatriate in Chin
+Bridging the Gap: A Chinese Immigrant in America & An Expatriate in China

 1987: a year before my father left for the US; my mother and I followed a year later in 1989